lmakarov/boot2docker-vagrant/README.md

 ## Synced Folders options

 This box supports all [Synced Folder](http://docs.vagrantup.com/v2/synced-folders/) options provided by Vagrant:
-- vboxfs - native VirtualBox method, cross-platform, convenient and reliable, terribly slow
+- vboxsf - native VirtualBox method, cross-platform, convenient and reliable, terribly slow
 - NFS - better performance and convenience for Mac
 - SMB - better performance and convenience for Windows (on par with NFS on Mac)
 - rsync - best performance, cross-platform, one-way only